nationalarchives/ds-caselaw-data-enrichment-service/README.md

 ## 4 Tests

-There is a comprehensive suite of tests that can be run locally.
-Clone the repository, `cd` into the `tests` directory and run:
+There is a comprehensive suite of tests that can be run locally with

 ```sh
 python -m unittest